w3f/polkadot-wiki/docs/maintain-validator.md

 ## Guides

-- [How to Validate on Kusama](maintain-guides-how-to-validate-kusama) - Guide on how to set up a validator on the Kusama canary network.
+- [How to Validate on Polkadot](maintain-guides-how-to-validate-polkadot) - Guide on how to set up a validator on the Polkadot live network.
 - [Validator Payout Overview](maintain-guides-validator-payout) - A short overview on how the validator payout mechanism works.
 - [How to run your validator as a systemd process](maintain-guides-how-to-systemd) - Guide on